michalprusaczyk98/Ekstraklasa-sezon-2021-2022/README.md

 - data cleaning using Excel and VBA
 - creating measuers with DAX language
 - data visualisation and finalization report using Power BI.
+- webscrapping and data cleansing using Python (NumPy, Pandas) [UPDATE]

 Excel (.xlsm) files before and after data cleaning shows how those data was changed while data cleaning process.
 In this process I used methods of Excel and created macros using Visual Basic for Applications.